 Great leaders know the difference between feedback and criticism.
 Feedback is motivation to help improve the knowledge and skills of the worker, while criticism is fueled by the emotions and frustrations of the leader.
 Therefore, a generous leader picks considerate timing, words, and delivery of helpful and specific feedback instead of sweeping generalizations and blanket statements.

 Other people’s abilities and talents don’t threaten a great leader.
 Not only is a great leader not threatened by them, but a great leader also utilizes and recognizes these traits audibly.
-A generous leader can give praise and encouragement lavishly because they are confident in their abilities—knowing where they start and stop.
-When a great leader knows where their talents end, they can praise where the skills of another begin.
+A generous leaders can lavish praise and encouragement because they are confident in their abilities—knowing where they start and stop.
+When great leader knows where their talents end, they can praise where the skills of another begin.

 Someone might need a second chance, and a giving leader can give it.
 An unexpected hire might need a first chance, and a generous leader might see characteristics and talents no one else does.
-Creating the right circumstances and environment for success is up to the thoughtful leader.
+The thoughtful leader must create the right circumstances and environment for success.

-Leadership not only recognizes the positive talents and strengths of their employees, but a leader also sees their weaknesses.
+Leadership not only recognizes their employees’ positive talents and strengths, but a leader also sees their weaknesses.
 A generous leader sees weakness and offers support, instead of criticism, to help the employee develop their weaknesses into strengths.
-This leader collects and invests in the tools needed to further the growth of their team; confident the investment is worth the cost.
+This leader collects and invests in the tools needed to further the growth of their team, confident the investment is worth the cost.

 There is a return on generous giving.
 Getting a return isn’t the motivation to give, but it’s the giver’s unexpected benefit by giving.

 There is scientific evidence that giving makes you happy.
 For example, brain researchers can see blood flow that lights up the brain’s “happiness center” when generous giving occurs.
 This is a cycle that needs to continue.